harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 The authors also mentioned in partially non-published data that "In addition to restoring Akt phosphorylation, IGF-1 also partially rescues the differentiation of myostatin-treated myoblasts, as determined by measuring fusion index, diameters (data not shown), and CK (Creatine kinase) activity."

 So IGF-1 gets this signaling pathway going by stimulating PI3k/Akt which leads to the elements that can induce protein synthesis.
-It is a serious over simplification but resistance exercise leads to activation of the PI3k/Akt pathway by directly inducing muscle expression of IGF-1. - DeVol DL,Activation of insulin-like growth factor gene expression during work-induced skeletal muscle growth, Am J Physiol 259:E89–95 1990 &amp; Yan Z, Insulin-like growth factor immunoreactivity increases in muscle after acute eccentric contractions, J Appl Physiol 74:410–414 1993 .
-This is sufficient to induce hypertrophy in muscle both in vitro - Vandenburgh HH, Insulin and IGF-I induce pronounced hypertrophy of skeletal myofibers in tissue culture, Am J Physiol 260:C475–484 1991and later in vivo - Musaro A, Localized IGF-1 transgene expression sustains hypertrophy and regeneration in senescent skeletal muscle, Nature Genet 27:195–200 2001 &amp; Coleman ME,Myogenic vector expression of insulin-like growth factor I stimulates muscle cell differentiation and myofiber hypertrophy in transgenic mice, J Biol Chem 270:12109–12116 1995
+It is a serious over simplification but resistance exercise leads to activation of the PI3k/Akt pathway by directly inducing muscle expression of IGF-1. - DeVol DL,Activation of insulin-like growth factor gene expression during work-induced skeletal muscle growth, Am J Physiol 259:E89–95 1990 & Yan Z, Insulin-like growth factor immunoreactivity increases in muscle after acute eccentric contractions, J Appl Physiol 74:410–414 1993 .
+This is sufficient to induce hypertrophy in muscle both in vitro - Vandenburgh HH, Insulin and IGF-I induce pronounced hypertrophy of skeletal myofibers in tissue culture, Am J Physiol 260:C475–484 1991and later in vivo - Musaro A, Localized IGF-1 transgene expression sustains hypertrophy and regeneration in senescent skeletal muscle, Nature Genet 27:195–200 2001 & Coleman ME,Myogenic vector expression of insulin-like growth factor I stimulates muscle cell differentiation and myofiber hypertrophy in transgenic mice, J Biol Chem 270:12109–12116 1995

 Activation of Akt is sufficient to induce hypertrophy in vivo.
 In the study cited for this sentence, acute activation of Akt for two to three weeks was found to be sufficient to induce a doubling in the size of skeletal muscle... this increase occurred in the average cross-sectional are of individual muscle fibers brought about by an increase in the TORC1/p70S6K protein synthesis pathways. - Lai K-MV,Conditional activation of Akt in adult skeletal muscle induces rapid hypertrophy, Mol Cell Biol 24:9295–9304 2004.